Y7 Catch Up Premium

 - Extra sessions at lunch for pupils to practice numeracy.

-- Discussion of pupils’ progress with Vice Principals after each PP.
+- Discussion of pupils’ progress with Assistant Principal / Vice Principal after each PP.

 Y7 funding was used to support the Accelerated Reader programme to improve literacy.
 Pupils who qualify for catch up funding are part of the programme.

-Each morning, our AR students visit the College Library’s fiction collection, choose a book that is the correct level for their reading age, and then complete an online quiz to test their comprehension of the story.
+During Accelerated Reader sessions, pupils visit the College Library, select a book that is the correct level for their reading age, and then complete an online quiz to test their comprehension of the story.

 At three points during the academic year, students completed a 'Star' test to assess how their reading age has progressed.

-In 2016-17, 94% of students on the AR Programme made progress.
-More than 50% of our students have improved their reading age by more than one year and 18% improved by more than two years.
+In 2017-18, 88% of Year 7 pupils on the AR Programme made progress.
+42% of pupils improved their reading age by more than one year and 21% of pupils improved their reading age by more than two years.